 Venini & C., Genius Glassmaker at Murano

-Until 11 November 2018, one more reason (if you need one) to head to Romont is the wonderful temporary exhibition “Venini & C., The Genius Glassmaker at Murano”, the fruit of a collaboration between the Romont Vitromusée and Le Stanze del Ventro in Venice.
+Until 11 November 2018, one more reason to head to Romont is the wonderful temporary exhibition “Venini & C., The Genius Glassmaker at Murano”, the fruit of a collaboration between the Romont Vitromusée and Le Stanze del Ventro in Venice.

 Considered one of the key figures of glass art in the 20th century in Venice, Paolo Venini (1895-1959) trained as a lawyer, but in 1921 he joined with Giacomo Cappellin to establish a glass-making business in Murano, the island famous for its centuries-old tradition of glass art.